Should I buy a boat or rent one? Consider these factors

 You may miss certain things if you rent a boat instead of purchasing one.

-Buying a boat’s a large expense, so if you don’t plan to use it often, it is cheaper to rent.
+Buying a boat is a large expense.
+If you don’t plan to use it often, renting is cheaper.
 If you are thinking about buying a boat but aren’t sure what you want, renting can be a great way to get familiar with different kinds of boats and decide if you like the boating lifestyle.

-Buying a boat comes with perks — you always have a fun place to hang out on the water, and you can take it out whenever you want.
-But when you become a boat owner, you are also responsible for taking care of the boat, which takes time and more money.
+Buying a boat comes with perks.
+You always have a fun place to hang out on the water and take it out whenever you want.
+There are nearly 12 million registered boats in the U.S., so this is a popular choice.

 Advantages